ReyhanehAhani/Computer_Architecture_AUT/README.md

 - ### HW5

-in this project we built a 4 bit Ripple adder.
+in this project we built a 4-bit Ripple adder.

 - ### HW6

-in this project we built a 4bit full  Ripple adder/subtractor, 4 bit carry save adder, and 4 bit carry lookahead adder.
+in this project we built a 4-bit full  Ripple adder/subtractor, 4-bit carry save adder, and 4-bit carry lookahead adder.

 - ### HW7